demondazeee/demondazeee/README.md

 - 👀 I’m interested in Fullstack Web-Applications
 - 🌱 I’m currently learning Frontend and Backend development
 - 💞️ I’m looking to collaborate on making web applications
 - 📫 How to reach me?
-Contanct me at bryanavila998@gmail.com
+Contact me at bryanavila998@gmail.com

 <!---
 demondazeee/demondazeee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.